 Computers and their applications are at the center of our everyday lives.
 In this course, we explore what it means to communicate effectively and engage in critical thinking and problem solving using computers as a creative tool.
+Students also build on their quantitative reasoning skills.
 Students learn how to analyze information and problem solve using Word Processing, Spreadsheet, Presentation, Database, Cloud Computing, Wiki/ Blog and GIS to visualize, organize, present, document, explain, and query information.
 Students also learn how to create basic web pages in order to share them with a greater audience.
+This course fulfills a computer science requirement for the minor in Web Design and counts as a free elective for Computer Science Majors.
+This course does not count towards the Computer Science Minor.